 The ALMA Helpdesk is the main user resource for getting help.
-The Helpdesk is a website that can be accessed from the Science Portal, from the NAASC website, or directly at: https://help.almascience.org.
+The ALMA Helpdesk is a website that can be accessed from the ALMA Science Portal, from the NAASC website, or directly at: https://help.almascience.org.

-The Helpdesk includes a library of Knowledgebase articles that address a number of common issues and questions.
+The ALMA Helpdesk includes a library of Knowledgebase articles that address a number of common issues and questions.
 As the user types a question, Knowledgebase articles are searched in real time and relevant articles are presented as the question is being typed.
-In addition, the Knowledgebase query also accesses the documentation in the ALMA science portal and suggests parts of the ALMA documentation that may be relevant to a user's question.
+In addition, the Knowledgebase query also accesses the documentation in the ALMA Science Portal and suggests parts of the ALMA documentation that may be relevant to a user's question.
 If the user does not find an answer in the articles or documentation suggested, the user can submit a ticket.
-While it is necessary to log in before submitting a ticket, users can browse and search the Knowledgebase articles and science portal documentation without logging in.
+While it is necessary to log in before submitting a ticket, users can browse and search the Knowledgebase articles and ALMA Science Portal documentation without logging in.